-The facility uses both crew boat and supply boats in support of Platform Houchin.
-For crew and supply boats, the facility has identified two types of boats.
-One type is for primary usage that is controlled for NO_X and the other is used as a spot-charter and is normally uncontrolled for NO_X .
+The operator uses both crew boat and supply boats in support of Platform Hogan.
+For crew and supply boats, the operator has identified primary and spot charter boats.
+Primary boats are equipped with main engines controlled for $NO_X$ .
+Spot charter boats are normally uncontrolled for $NO_X$ .
 The spot-charter usage is limited to 10% of actual boat usage.